pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 It is not immediately intuitive as to how these formulas effect a compromise between the outcome model and the treatment assignment model.
 But consider the extreme cases.
 First imagine our model $m_{1}$ is a perfect fit to our outcome $Y$, then the numerator of the fraction is 0 and we end up with an average of the model predictions.
 Instead imagine model $m_{1}$ is mis-specified and we have some error $\epsilon > 0$ in the numerator.
 If the propensity score model is accurate then in the treated class our denominator should be high... say $\sim N(.9, .05)$, and as such the estimator adds a number close to $\epsilon$ back to the $m_{1}$ prediction.
 Similar reasoning goes through for the $Y(0)$ case.

 The other estimators are simpler - representing a scaling of the outcome variable by transformations of the estimated propensity scores.
 Each is an attempt to re-balance the datapoints by what we've learned about the propensity for treatment.
 But the differences in the estimators are (as we'll see) important in their application.

+Now we define the plotting functions for our raw and re-weighted outcomes.

 ```{code-cell} ipython3
 :tags: [hide-input]